 When it comes to the cloud, network architects might be wary of the challenge of designing a network that supports all necessary applications, data and services.
 This is especially true as businesses move toward infrastructure-as-code methodologies and intent-based networking.

-Enterprises often don't own underlying cloud components, options can feel limited.
-Yet, Cloud networking technologies have advanced to the point where multiple choices now offer varying levels of network design depending on your needs.
+Enterprises often don't own underlying cloud components, so options can feel limited.
+Yet, cloud networking technologies have advanced to the point where multiple choices now offer varying levels of network design depending on an organization's needs.

 What is a cloud network?

-The concept of cloud networks largely focuses on the ability for a cloud customer to design, configure and manage the underlying network in a private or public cloud.
+The concept of cloud networks largely focuses on the ability of a cloud customer to design, configure and manage the underlying network in a private or public cloud.
 With a private cloud, architects have far more flexibility when it comes to the overall design because the cloud provider fully manages the underlying hardware and software on which the cloud is built.